Search

 • VoxelNeXt: Fully sparse 3D object detector predicting objects directly from sparse voxel features.

-We encourage checking out the GitHub repo for full guidance on integrating with these and other technologies, such as the Gradio APP, Whisper, VISAM, etc.
+We encourage checking out the GitHub repo for full guidance on these technologies, such as the Gradio APP, Whisper, VISAM, etc.

 Use Cases, Applications, Challenges, and Future Directions